65ln/ADC/README.md

 # ADC
-the projict of xiao sir
+the project of xiao sir